datadotworld/tap-redshift/CONTRIBUTING.md

 # Contributing Guidelines

 ### Issues
-Our issue tracker can be used to report issues and propose changes to the current or next version of tap-redshift.

-Please follow these guidelines before opening an issue:
+Issue reports are a great way to contribute to this project.

-- Make sure your issue is not a duplicate.
+To the extent possible, make sure that your issue is detailed and not a duplicate.
-- Make sure your issue is relevant to the specification.

 # Contribute Code